If you run into any issues while working with the F5 modules for Ansible, you should submit them.

 Why is commenting on old issues a problem for the code base?

-When you open an issue, F5 creates new files in the integration test directory.
-These files use your issue name.
+When you open an issue, F5 creates new files with your issue name in the integration test directory.

 For example, if you open an issue and give it the number 1234, then F5 creates issue-01234.yaml in the source tree.
 This file is specific to your issue and no other issues.